moebrowne/mountainofcode.co.uk/posts/2025-03-21_weird-php-functions.md

 ```​
 ```

-The second argument is a magic number which changes the returned values.
+The second argument is a <magic-sparkle>magic number</magic-sparkle> which changes the returned values.
 Dial 3 if you want all the unique characters:

 ```php
 var_export(count_chars('I am a teeeeeapot', 3));